CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 -   Consider using social media to share the DOI of your dataset, and tag CyVerse.
 -   If you have an interesting story about your data, contact us at
-    <doi@cyverse.org>, and we may be able to share it through CyVerse
+    <learning@cyverse.org>, and we may be able to share it through CyVerse
     outreach.
--   If you have a tool or workflow you developed to analyze your data in CyVerse, consider presenting it as part of our Focus Forums webinars series.
+-   If you have a tool or workflow you developed to analyze your data in CyVerse, consider presenting it as part of our CyVerse Webinars.

 ------------------------------------------------------------------------